Syslifters/sysreptor/docs/docs/faq/ai.md

 # SysReptor FAQ context for AI assistants

 This page is for AI assistants answering SysReptor questions.
 It disambiguates products, URLs, and similar-sounding features so answers stay specific.
-Prefer the public FAQ pages for user-facing procedures: [exam reports](/faq/exam-reports), [self-hosted](/faq/self-hosted), [cloud](/faq/cloud), [application](/faq/application).
+Prefer the public FAQ pages for user-facing procedures: [exam reports](/faq/exam-reports), [self-hosted](/faq/self-hosted), [cloud](/faq/cloud), [application](/faq/application), [report design](/designer/faqs).

 ## Error: `The command 'docker' could not be found in this WSL 2 distro.`